Emotional neglect is a subtle, yet devastating form of child maltreatment, one that frequently eludes detection.

 These coping mechanisms can include:

-• Perfectionism: Striving for perfection can be a way for those who were emotionally neglected to seek validation they didn't receive in their formative years.
+- Perfectionism.
+Striving for perfection can be a way for those who were emotionally neglected to seek validation they didn't receive in their formative years.
 The constant need to be perfect could be a response to feelings of inadequacy or a fear of rejection.

-• Love Addiction: Also understood as codependency, love addiction is a pattern of seeking excessive approval, validation, and love from others.
+- Love addiction.
+Also understood as codependency, love addiction is a pattern of seeking excessive approval, validation, and love from others.
 Emotional neglect can create an emotional void or emptiness within an individual.
 In search of filling this void, they may seek intense relationships or romantic partners who they hope will provide the emotional support and validation they lacked in childhood.

 These coping mechanisms are often unconsciously adopted as ways to manage the distress stemming from childhood emotional neglect.
-However, it's important to recognize that they are maladaptive, meaning they do more harm than good in the long run.
+However, it's important to recognise that they are maladaptive, meaning they do more harm than good in the long run.

 Breaking the Cycle of Emotional Neglect